 The dog with the fastest time, start line to finish line, will be deemed the winner.
 In the event of a tie the teams with the tied time will then be raced again to break the tie.

 2 minutes to have some fun and/or gain confidence!
 A variety of obstacles will be placed within the area.
 The order in which the teams choose to complete the obstacles is the decision of the handler.
 All teams are given a maximum of 2 minutes to complete the race.
 This is a great opportunity for your dog to have some fun.
 Be sure not to push your dog too soon.
 New things such as dog walks and tunnels can be a little scary for some dogs at first.
 We will help you to teach your dog that it can be fun!

 Obstacles can include a bar jump, tunnel, crawl, cavaletti, etc. (Jump heights will be set according to the dog height – for dogs with different abilities or senior dogs, consideration will be given for jump heights)

 Drop in the Bucket - $5.00 per entry

-Teams will consist of 2 handlers and 2 dogs.
-Each team will have 2 minutes to relay as much water from their start bucket to fill bucket.
-Each team will be given one scoop to carry water.
+Each team of dog and handler will have 2 minutes to relay as much water from their start bucket to fill bucket.
 Teams will place the handle of their leash onto the arm (left or right) holding the scoop and must keep the leash on their arm throughout the race without touching it with their hand.

 Once measured, the dog and handler will proceed to the limbo (dog bar jump).
 The handler will then encourage their dog to crawl under the bar without touching it.
 After each successful crawl under, the bar will be lowered and the team will repeat the process.
 The dog will be judged by the Limbo Coordinator who will determine if the dog touched the bar or not.
 Our best efforts will be made to ensure the limbo is accurate.